 Calgary Schools for Climate Action

-Calgary Schools for Climate Action (CSCA) represents an exciting and timely opportunity to engage Calgary’s K-12 school community in local, yet globally referenced, climate education, action, and citizenship using the City’s Climate Resilience Strategy, the EcoSchools Canada environmental certification program, and the United Nations’ Agenda 2030 as visions and organizing frameworks.
+Calgary Schools for Climate Action (CSCA) is an invitation to Calgary’s K-12 school community to engage in local, yet globally referenced, climate education, action, and citizenship using the City’s Climate Resilience Strategy, the EcoSchools Canada environmental certification program, and the United Nations’ Agenda 2030 as visions and organizing frameworks.

-The CSCA is a framework that builds on existing climate education and action programs to provide a real-world context for this work such as to foster a common sense of purpose and civic pride and most importantly, help instill hope for the future through purposeful action.
+The CSCA is a framework that builds on existing climate education and action programs currently available to Calgary teachers to foster a common sense of purpose and civic pride and most importantly, help instill hope for the future through purposeful action.
 As Dr. David Orr so eloquently put it: "Hope is a verb with its sleeves rolled up".

-How Does Climate Action Tie Into the Curriculum?
+Where Does Climate Education and Action Tie Into the Curriculum?

 How Can I Get Involved?